-- For cheap plane tickets check websites such as Skyscanner, Ryanair, Easyjet, Air Asia, and Secret Flying.
-These websites have great deals and can get you where you need to go.
+- For cheap plane tickets, browse websites such as Skyscanner, Ryanair, Easyjet, Air Asia, and Secret Flying.
+These sites have great deals and can get you where you need to go.

 - Annoyingly, most countries, especially when travelling by air, want proof of exit.
 This can be challenging if you do not know which country you will be going to after.
 Fortunately, Expedia (for some flights) has a 24-hour free cancellation policy.

 - Some countries have a “visa-on-arrival” policy.
-Laos was one such country as I was on my journey abroad.
+Laos is one such country.
 Make sure you carry a sufficient amount of USD cash.

 - Buy a local SIM card.
 As much as I would like to think that I can do without mobile data, it does make life easier.
-You can buy SIM cards usually at an airport.
-However, you can usually buy cheaper SIM cards in phone shops in towns and cities.
-Be aware that countries such as India are very bureaucratic and the process of getting a SIM card can be a bit lengthy.
+You can buy SIM cards at an airport.
+If you’d rather skip the airport, you can usually buy cheaper SIM cards in electronics shops in towns and cities.
+However, be aware that countries such as India are very bureaucratic and the process of getting a SIM card can be a bit lengthy.

 Once You Get There

-- If you are reading this from a ‘western’ country and are travelling to a ‘developing country,’ it is, unfortunately, true that water and some hygiene standards are not what they are back home.
-I recommend easing your way into the thick of things by being careful of what you drink and especially eat.
+- Ask the locals the best places to visit, eat, and drink.
+Talk to the staff at your hostel/hotel.
+And reach out to your fellow travelers.
+If you are reading this from a Western country and are traveling to a ‘developing country,’ it is, unfortunately, true that water and some hygiene standards are not what they are back home.
+I recommend easing your way into the thick of things by being careful of what you drink and eat.
 Look to see if the restaurant or food stand is clean and hygienic.